 The Advantages of Digital Mammography

 Mammograms, particularly the standard film mammogram, are not perfect.
-Dense breast tissue and malignant cells both appear white on a film mammogram, so many early-stage breast cancers can be concealed by adjacent dense breast tissue.
+Dense breast tissue and malignant cells appear white on a film mammogram so that many early-stage breast cancers can be concealed by adjacent dense breast tissue.
 That produces a “false negative” result, meaning cancer can go undetected.

 Digital mammography offers a marked improvement over traditional film mammography in several ways.